vdurmont/emoji-java/README.md

 * `getForAlias` returns the emoji for an alias
 * `getAll` returns all the emojis
 * `isEmoji` checks if a string is an emoji
+* `containsEmoji` checks if a string contains any emoji

 You can also query the metadata: